Hecke correspondences for smooth moduli spaces of sheaves: Introduction

+(see Subsection \ref{sub:k-theory} for our conventions on $K$--theory).
+In the elliptic Hall algebra formulation of \cite{SV}, the algebra $\CA$ is generated by elements $\{e_{\pm n,k}\}_{(n,k) \in \mathbb{N} \times \mathbb{Z}}$, with the subalgebra generated by the $e_{\pm n,0}$'s isomorphic to the deformed Heisenberg algebra, thus explaining our interest in constructing an action \eqref{eqn:a intro}.
+In \cite{Mod}, we realized the operators $e_{\pm n,k}$ using certain $K$-theory classes on the correspondence

+which can thus be thought of as a resolution of $\fC_n^\bullet$ of \eqref{eqn:corr intro}.
+While \emph{loc. cit.} only proved results for $S = \BA^2$, the correspondence \eqref{eqn:z intro} is well-defined for any smooth surface $S$, and we are thus poised to solve the \textbf{Problem} stated above.
+Even more so, the operators $e_{\pm n,k}$ naturally lift to the derived category, and are thus related to various categorifications of Hecke algebras (see \cite{GNR} for an overview). \\

-Consider a smooth projective surface $S$ with an ample divisor $H$, and also fix $(r,c_1) \in \BN \times H^2(S, \BZ)$.
-Consider the moduli space $\CM$ of $H$--stable sheaves on the surface $S$ with the numerical invariants $r,c_1$ and any $c_2$.
-We make the following:
+Another direction for generalizing \eqref{eqn:heis intro} is to replace Hilbert schemes by other moduli spaces of coherent sheaves on $S$.
+An important example is given by moduli spaces of stable sheaves (see Subsection \ref{sub:first mod} for more details), in which the analogue of the action \eqref{eqn:heis intro} was worked out in \cite{Ba}.
+The main purpose of the present paper is to construct an action \eqref{eqn:a intro} in the aforementioned setup of stable sheaves.
+Thus, let $S$ be a smooth projective surface with an ample divisor $H$, and also fix $(r,c_1) \in \BN \times H^2(S, \BZ)$.
+Consider the moduli space $\CM$ of $H$--stable sheaves on the surface $S$ with the numerical invariants $r,c_1$ and any $c_2 \in \BZ$.
+We make the following two assumptions throughout the present paper:

 Assumption A implies that $\CM$ is representable, i.e. there exists a universal sheaf $\CU$ on $\CM \times S$.
-Assumption S implies that $\CM$ is smooth, which allows us to define:
+Assumption S implies that $\CM$ is smooth, which allows us to define

-the bounded derived category of coherent sheaves on $\CM$.
-Denoting by $\CF$ the coherent sheaves on $S$ that are parametrized by the moduli space $\CM$, then we recall the following moduli spaces of flags of sheaves that we studied in \cite{Univ} and \cite{W univ}:
+In the following formulas, we will denote by $\CF$ the coherent sheaves on $S$ that are parameterized by the moduli space $\CM$.
+With this in mind, let us recall the following moduli spaces of flags of sheaves that we studied in \cite{Univ} and \cite{W univ}, respectively: